AlbertStoykov/Clueless/Readme.md

 ### Lap-3- Quiz React Project

-# An Quiz App for Parties
+# A Quiz App for Parties

 A Trivia-Quiz application that allows Users start a game with a limited number of players.
 They are able to choose difficulty level and topic for their quiz game.
 Players are able to answer trivia questions in turns and after a set number of turns a winner is declared.
 Scores are stored in a database at the end of the game.
 Users are then able to view a high scores list.